vinaykumar-l/vinaykumar-l/README.md

 Coder on a gap year
 ----------------------------------------------
-May be , Hi should just concentrate on developing skill rather than showing it
+May be , I should just concentrate on developing skill rather than showing it